 Tax Billing Cycle

-If you do not receive your tax bill, please contact the City of Windsor by phoning 311 or 519-255-CITY (2489) or 1-877-RING-311 (746-4311).
-Please note that failure to receive a tax bill does not exempt you from paying your taxes and the penalties added for late payment.
+If you do not receive your tax bill, please contact the City of Windsor to discuss your tax account by phoning 311 or 519-255-CITY (2489).
+Please note that failure to receive a tax bill does not exempt you from paying your taxes and the applicable late payment charges.

 Interim Tax Bill:

-Regular Tax Payment Plan due dates for the Interim Tax Bill are:
+Regular Tax Payment Plan due dates for the Interim Tax Bill:

-Mid Month 10 Month Tax Payment Plan due dates for the Interim Tax Bill are:
+Mid-Month 10-Month Tax Payment Plan due dates for the Interim Tax Bill:

-End of Month 10 Month Tax Payment Plan due dates for the Interim Tax Bill are:
+End-of-Month 10-Month Tax Payment Plan due dates for the Interim Tax Bill:

 Final Tax Bill:

 The balance of the municipal and provincial (education) realty taxes will be billed later this year, as approved by City by-laws.
 Please refer back to this page for updates regarding the final tax bill mailing, installment due dates and pre-authorized payment withdrawal schedules.